Login

 households.

-I don't remember when supermarkets started in EL.
+I don't remember quite when supermarkets started in EL.
 The first one we were taken to was very small, a mini-mart by today's standards, and run by the Lamont family in Currie Street in the Quigney.
 There was one big difference to what we had been used to – you could pick your own items before taking them to a till.
 But I still remember the staff wearing brown coats (such as you see in period tv sitcoms today).

 We played with our Dinky Toys in the compost pile behind the maid's room.
 A store between that and the garage had our father's army helmet and some other items, a few of which we still have.
 (I have the trunk which I used to cart stuff off to university, although since turned blue.
 And the army blanket which I used for scout camps and was riddled with badges, but I still have it).